Essential equipment and supplies for making bento lunches

 • Sharp knives (a general purpose chopping knife and a small peeling knife)

-• Plastic wrap (saran wrap)
+• Microwave safe plastic wrap (saran wrap)

-Three tools that make some cutting tasks easier:
+Three tools that make cutting tasks easier

 • Vegetable peeler

-• Vegetable slicer or mandoline (I use a cheap “cassette” type from Japan, rather than my big, scary French mandoline, especially in the morning when I’m not too sharp but the mandoline blade is)
+• Vegetable slicer or mandoline.
+I use a cheap "cassette" type from Japan, rather than my big, scary French mandoline, especially in the morning when I'm not too sharp but the mandoline blade is.

 • A Microplane grater.
 I use this when I need to grate something because it’s dead easy to clean up.
 It’s the perfect tool for finely grating ginger, or zest, or something (not that I grate zest that much when I’m making bento.)